wavefrontHQ/docs/pages/doc/proxies_container.md

 1. Place all PEM files in one directory.
 2. Mount that directory as volume `/tmp/ca` on the Docker deployment

-3. Run a command like following for testing (see the Docker documentation for the command in production environments):
+For example, you can run a command like following for testing (see the Docker documentation for the command in production environments):
 ```
 docker run -it -e WAVEFRONT_URL=xxxxxxx -e WAVEFRONT_TOKEN=xxxxxx -p 2878:2878 -v /Users/user42/wavefront/ca_certs_test/to_docker:/tmp/ca proxy
 ```